What Content Should I Create?

 If you’d like to find quick wins that take into account ROI, filter for topics where you currently rank between 6 and 30 (fine tune those values to match your definition of quick wins).

-By the way, the next view is set up specifically to find quick wins.
-It’s almost the same as this view, but we swap out Potential Volume ($) for Potential Traffic.
+The next, we look at a view set up specifically to find quick wins.
+It’s similar to this one, but we swap out Potential Volume ($) for Potential Traffic.

 Topics With the Quickest Wins